William Pachner: Artistic style

-Known as a colorist, Pachner's work includes satiric drawings, erotic figurative, biblical Judaic and Christian themes, photomontages and paintings of great color intensity.
-Late in his career, he turned to black and white after losing sight in his one good eye.
-The works in this show represent loss: absence of sight, family, homeland—everything— with the almost unbearable weight of personal and artistic annihilation.
-While their form, movement, and gesture embrace an essential vitality, these drawings also embody a silent horror and violence.
-The artist's final works embody a multiplicity of meanings and are an affirmation of humanness and the reminder of the sacredness of all life.
+Pachner was a colorist whose work included satiric drawings, erotic figurative pieces, biblical Judaic and Christian themes, photomontages, and paintings.
+Late in his career, he began working in black and white after losing sight in one eye.
+The works in this exhibition address themes of loss regarding sight, family, and homeland.
+While the drawings utilize movement and gesture, they also depict violence.
+These final works address various meanings regarding human life.

 About his paintings, Pachner said, "I want, in each work, the world, like my countryman Mahler, the whole pie, not just one triangular wedge of it, but all of it in all of its contradictions, paradoxes, ironies, unbearable sorrows, indescribable joys, tragic comedy, farce, pathos and drama, both authentic and fraudulent.
 The world, I say to myself, on which all this takes place simultaneously—the world so incomprehensible, so dear, so much in need of our care, of our embrace."